 Graflex was quality and went their own way—mostly.
 They were leaders in their field and innovative and interesting.
-The problem with Graflex is that they lost their way after Kodak had do let them go as part of an anti-trust settlement.
-They did well in the 30s and 40s, but really they were coasting.
+The problem with Graflex is that they lost their way after Kodak had to let them go as part of an anti-trust settlement.
+They did well in the 1930s and 40s, but really they were coasting.
 They honed and refined their products, but their bread-and-butter remained their large format press cameras, the Graflex and Speed Graphic.
 When commercial and press photographers moved down to medium and miniature formats in the 50s, Graflex didn't really have anything to offer.
 They tried a number of experiments but mostly failed.
-They acquired the failed Ciro, which didn't really do them any favors since the products weren't much account.
-They partnered with the Japanese maker Kowa, which made quality equipment but never did well in the USA for who knows what reason.
-They put a lot of energy into making a killer press camera (the XL) when everyone was buying Leica Ms and Nikon Fs.
+They acquired the failed Ciro, which didn't really do them any favors since Ciro products weren't much account.
+They partnered with the Japanese maker Kowa, which made quality equipment but never did well in the USA and had a wicked reputation for being difficult to repair.
+Graflex put a lot of energy into making a killer press camera (the XL) when everyone was buying Leica Ms and Nikon Fs.
 They couldn't get it right.

 According to the excellent book, "Glass, Brass and Chrome," my camera's lens and Speedomatic version meant it was made between April 1956 and July 1957.

 Purchased for $1 on eBay, with a case.
 Not a great camera, but a nice one.
 This is also one of the last of their American-made cameras.
 Their later 35mm cameras would come from Japan and Germany.

 Camera manual: Orphan Cameras.com